lucasguzmanb/lucasguzmanb/README.md

 ###

-<p align="left">📚 I am a Bachelor's Degree in Applied Mathematics and Computing student at Universidad Carlos III de Madrid.
+<p align="left">📚 I am a Bachelor's Degree in Mathematics and Computing student at Universidad Carlos III de Madrid.
 Passionate about applying technical and analytical skills in real-world settings.</p>

 ###